mtzfactory/nango/docs/docs/add-sync.md

         'mykey': 'A great value'
     },
     query_params: {
         'mykey': 'A great value'    // URL query params to send along with every request to the external API.
     },

     // To fetch results & uniquely identify records
     response_path: 'results',       // The path to the result objects inside the external API response.
     unique_key: 'id',               // The key in the result objects used for deduping (e.g. email, id).

-    // For cursor based paging
+    // Providing paging information in external requests (required for paging)
-    paging_cursor_request_path: 'after',   // The name of the request parameter for the next page cursor.
+    paging_cursor_request_path: 'after',   // Provide the cursor request path for fetching the next page.

+    // Extracting paging information from external responses (one and only one required for paging)
-    paging_cursor_metadata_response_path: 'paging.next.after',   // The path in the response to the cursor for the next page.
+    paging_cursor_metadata_response_path: 'paging.next.after',   // Use a field in the response as cursor for the next page.

-    // For URL based paging
-    paging_url_path: 'next'        // The path in the response to the URL for the next page.
+    paging_url_path: 'next',        // Alternatively, use a field in the response as URL for the next page.
+    paging_cursor_object_response_path: 'id', // Alternatively, use a field of the response's last object as cursor for the next page.
+    paging_header_link_rel: 'next', // Alternatively, use the Link Header to fetch the next page.

+    // Convenience
+    max_total: 100                  // Limit the total number of total objects synced for testing purposes.
 };

 // Add the Sync